Wishram, Washington: Wishram/Fallbridge as a rail center

 Within a year, and despite legal challenges from Harriman, who wished to block its construction, the line had been built as far as Pasco, Washington, along the Columbia River, where there was a connection with Northern Pacific lines.
 The first section to open was from Pasco west through Wishram to cliffs (near Maryhill), a length of 112 mi, on December 15, 1907.
 Operation was extended west to Lyle, for a total of 145 mi, on January 15, 1908, as construction continued on the 56 mi section from there to Vancouver.

 The town of Wishram (then known as Fallbridge) was fortuitously situated at a location which made bridging the Columbia River relatively easy.
 It was possible to construct a bridge that had piers resting on normally exposed basalt rock above the waterfall during low water periods such that during periods of high water, when this stretch of the Columbia River became raging rapids, the piers supported a bridge spanning the entire flood.
 This bridge over Celilo Falls became known as the Oregon Trunk Rail Bridge or the fallbridge.
 The location of this bridge also allowed construction of rail through the Deschutes River canyon, allowing access to eastern Oregon's high desert plateau and the eastern side of the Cascade Range.

 As a result, the SP&S was extended southward from Wishram toward Bend, Oregon.
 Hill and Harriman engaged in a head-to-head battle up the Deschutes grade, with intense competition for any advantageous routing.
 After the competition reached what has been described as ridiculous levels, Hariman died in 1909 and an agreement was reached that the extension was to be jointly operated with a Union Pacific subsidiary, the Oregon-Washington Railway & Navigation.
 This southern extension relied upon the Oregon Trunk Rail Bridge – the "fall bridge" – constructed just downstream of Wishram at the waterfall on the Columbia.
 James J. Hill inaugurated this route, driving a golden spike in Bend in 1912.
 Fallbridge served as a passenger terminal, roundhouse and freight switch yard for traffic into Bend.
 Recognizing its central location, a 300-ton automatic coaling station was erected for the Spokane, Portland & Seattle Railroad at Fallbridge in 1920.

 The name was officially changed to "Wishram" in 1926.
 However, the name of Fallbridge continues to appear in various documents.
 In 1931 the official schedules for the railway used "Wishram (Fallbridge)" as the designation for the stop at Wishram.
 The town still appears as "Fallbridge" in 1940 U.S. Army Corps of Engineers port directories, and in 1941 in standard textbooks.

-In 1931 the SP&S line to Bend was connected via Klamath Falls, Oregon, to Bieber, California, providing a shortcut to connect with the Western Pacific Railroad in northern California.
+In 1931, the SP&S line to Bend was connected via Klamath Falls, Oregon, to Bieber, California, providing a shortcut to connect with the Western Pacific Railroad in northern California.

+Demographics

+Wishram first appeared as a census designated place in the 2000 U.S. census.